jo-tools/sudoku/README.md

 ## Description

-This project is a Sudoku Tool written in [Xojo](https://www.xojo.com/).
+This project is a Sudoku Tool written in [Xojo](https://www.xojo.com/) and available as a Desktop and Web Application.

 ### Features